A chronology of key events:

 1916 - British and French troops force Germans to leave Cameroon.

-1919 - London Declaration divides Cameroon into a British administrative zone (20 per cent of the land, divided into Northern and Southern Cameroons) and a French one (80 per cent).
+1919 - London Declaration divides Cameroon into French (80%) and British administrative zones (20%).
+The British zone is divided into Northern and Southern Cameroons.

 1960 - French Cameroon granted independence and becomes the Republic of Cameroon with Ahidjo as president.